Welcome to the WivenhoeFirst Website

 WivenhoeFirst was originally an initiative from the Wivenhoe Town Council to promote businesses within Wivenhoe.
 It was started by Peter Hill who was then the Mayor of Wivenhoe.
 The aim was and still is for the local community to use a local businesses first.

 This website continues with this ethos and we hope that it is a useful asset for the community of Wivenhoe and the surrounding areas.

 On the right you will find a list of business categories and by clicking on them you will find details of all the businesses in that sector within Wivenhoe.

 WivenhoeFirst are also involved with the Wivenhoe Business Association who are supporting local businesses and traders and there are many initiatives in place to support local business’s.
-You should have received the “Wivenhoe Book” which is a directory of some of the business’s found on this website, you will also see the Map and Noticeboard by the entrance to the King George V playing fields, which was erected on Tuesday 5th July 2011 and we regularly fill it up with new leaflets which includes a map of the village for visitors to take away with them.
+You will see the Wivenhoe Business Association funded Map and Noticeboard by the entrance to the King George V playing fields, which was erected on Tuesday 5th July 2011 and we regularly fill it up with new leaflets which includes a map of the village for visitors to take away with them.